Skip to main content

 }

-override fun onMessagePresented(messageId: String, messageType: String) {
+override fun onMessageShown(messageId: String, trigger: String) {

 // Optionally track in your own analytics